altirllc/altir-ai-codegen/README.md

 ### 5. Flowchart

-Understand the flowchart of the tool in the `flowchart.png` file.
+Understand the flowchart of the tool in the `tools_flowchart.png and agent_flowchart.png` file.